Ash31393/blockchain-proj/PROJECT_OVERVIEW.md

 - Version control with GitHub
 - Ready for team collaboration and open source

+- Practice using conventional commit formats (feat, fix, docs, style, refactor, etc.)
+- Use feature branches for new functionality, bug fixes, and experiments
+- Merge branches via pull requests for code review and collaboration

 ## Software & Tools To Use

 - **VS Code:** Main code editor